Dairon Blanco Preview, Player Props: Royals vs. Red Sox

-On Friday, Dairon Blanco (.357 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+Dairon Blanco -- .160 average over his past 10 games -- will be in action for the Kansas City Royals against the Boston Red Sox, with Tanner Houck on the hill, on September 2 at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+In his previous game he had a hitless showing (0-for-1) against the Red Sox.

 Dairon Blanco Game Info & Props vs. the Red Sox